tiramiseb/terraform_packer_ansible/README.md

 created a simple Docker image in a tarfile, instead of commiting it and pushing it to ECR...

-The fact that I need to stard an EC2 instance for ECS is weird, I thought that this part was completely transparent and automatic.
+The fact that I need to manage the EC2 instance for ECS is weird, I thought that this part was completely transparent and automatic.
 It makes ECS less sexy than I first thought.

 The IAM instance role and EC2 stuff has been copied from https://github.com/hashicorp/terraform/issues/5660.

-In order to access the instance, I had to add an authorization for my IP address in the security group that was applied to the instance.
-This is not necessary for the infrastructure to work, so it is not done automatically.

 I had a hard time finding how to make Packer-generated images use resources defined later with Terraform.
 At the end, I decided to use environment variables so the image can be reused with different databases.

 Time spent from nothing to an existing Terraform+Packer+Ansible+Docker Wordpress mini-infrastructure (roughly):

 2017-05-14: 1h
 2017-05-15: 6h
-2017-05-16:
+2017-05-16: 3h